xificurC/ai-behaviors/README.md

 ## Relation to plan mode

-These behaviors work with or without Claude Code's built-in plan mode.

-**With plan mode:** Use hashtags to shape how Claude plans and implements. `#=spec #decompose` during planning; `#=code #deep` during implementation.
-Hashtags persist across the plan/implement boundary until you replace them.
-Note the weird interaction - accepting the plan will leave you in one of the planning modes, so they are not a perfect fit.

-**Instead of plan mode:** (This is what I do) The operating mode pipeline — research → assess → spec → code — offers more granular phase control than plan mode's binary plan/implement split.
+I don't use plan mode (I have a hook that disables it).
+The operating mode pipeline — research → assess → spec > code — offers more granular phase control than plan mode's binary plan/implement split.
 Each mode has an explicit boundary (research can't opine, assess can't propose, spec can't implement), so you control exactly when Claude shifts from thinking to building.
-Switch modes as you go:
+You can also move up and down the modes, `#=record` it once fully specced etc.

 ```
-What are the options for caching here? #=research
+What are the options for caching here? #=research #=wide
-Ok, which approach fits best? #=assess
+Ok, which approach fits best? #=assess #challenge
+I see, how does library X do it? #=research #deep
-Write up the approach #=spec
+Let's use approach A. Write up the approach #=spec #concise
+Record it in doc/spec #=record
-Implement it #=code
+Implement it #=code #decompose #recursive
 ```

+That said, you can use plan mode, but I'd suggest not using an operating mode then.
+You lose the granularity of research → assess → spec but can still use qualities and techniques, e.g. `#deep #wide #fractal #decompose`.

 ## Structure